I’ve read plenty of social media posts that say the same thing—”How does anyone survive downsizing and move onto a boat (or RV)? It’s overwhelming.”

 - well-built; sturdy enough to keep us safe while we were learning

-- affordable; older (but not too old) and no longer than 36 feet long
+- affordable; older (but not too old), no longer than 36 feet long

 - and simple; not filled with complex electronic gear.